-This information is for those who will take a bus from Ho Chi Minh City (formerly Saigon) to Phnom Penh thru the Vietnam-Cambodia border at the Mocbai-Bavet Border Gates.
+This information is for those who will take a bus from Ho Chi Minh City (formerly Saigon), in Vietnam, to Phnom Penh City in Cambodia, thru the Vietnam-Cambodia border at the Mocbai-Bavet Border Gates.

 We included insights for a more pleasant anticipation of events that may surprise tourists traveling on this route for the first time.
-Please go to Table of Contents of this page by clicking the link just under this advertisement below.
+Please go to Table of Contents of this page by clicking the link just under the sponsors below.
 Please scroll down.

 Table of Contents